zjoia/BlackBoxCodeEval/README.md

 This repository contains all the resources necessary for you to fulfill your two part evaluation:

-* Write code to make the existing unit tests located in TestBundle/Tests/Gateway pass.
+* Write code to make two out of the five existing unit tests located in TestBundle/Tests/Gateway/CriterionType pass.
-  There are notes in the code indicating what the methods should do.
+  Please see method descriptions for further instruction on the intended use of this code.

-* Create unit tests for the code stubs located in TestBundle/Adjustment/* based on the UML diagram that should have been provided to you in association with this assignment.
+* Optionally create unit tests for the code stubs located in TestBundle/Adjustment based on the UML diagram that should have been provided to you in association with this assignment.
 You are not required to get these tests to pass, only to write them.
-In fact the unit test should run and fail or error but not fatal.
+They should run and fail or error but not fatal.

+Don't get too hung up on the second assignment, Black Box Code needs developers of all levels, and if this task feels too daunting then feel free to skip it.

 How do I begin?
 -------------

 * Create a branch off the main repository named after yourself.
 * Complete the assignments laid out above.
-* Commit your work to your branch within 4 hours of receiving this evaluation.
+* This is a timed evaluation, your commit time will be noted
 * DO NOT commit to master.

 What do I do if I have questions?